Carlson-J/ND-tree_tabular_data_emulator/README.md

 ![Example of domain decomposition.](figures/combined_results_figure.png)

-The emulator is built using the python, but there is a python and C++ version of the ND-emulator for calling a built emulator.
+The code to create an emulator from tabular data is written in python, but there is a python and C++ version of the ND-emulator for calling a built emulator.
 The C++ version is build for speed and is thread safe.
 Furthermore, there are python and fortran bindings for the C++ version.
-To use them, simply build the C++ emulator into a shared library and follow the call the C extern functions in the desired application.
+To use them, simply build the C++ emulator into a shared library and call the C extern functions in the desired application.
 Examples of this are outlined below.

 Different types of interpolation methods are possible and will be chosen on a cell-by-cell basis based on which gives a lower expected error.
-Currently a nd-linear interpolation in log-space and linear-space are implemented in the python versions, and only the linear-space nd-linear interpolation is available in the c++ version.
+Currently a Lagrange nd-linear interpolation in log-space and linear-space are implemented in the python versions, and only the linear-space Lagrange nd-linear interpolation is available in the c++ version.

 ## Initializing the repo
 The emulator uses multiple submodule, which must be loaded when the repo is cloned.
 Load with